UN General Assembly Hall

 Though the Pact passed, President Lula of Brazil said in his opening address to UNGA, “It’s difficult approval shows the weakening of our collective capacity for negotiation and dialogue.”
 Argentina’s Foreign Minister Diana Mondino announced that her country does not support the Pact.

-Kenya readies to endorse peacekeeping in Haiti
+Efforts to establish peacekeeping mission in Haiti

 It’s been almost one year since the United Nations Security Council approved a Multinational Security Support (MSS) mission to Haiti.
 In June and July, a force of about 400 Kenyan police officers arrived in Port-au-Prince, which faces high rates of gang violence.
+On September 30, the Security Council extended that MSS mission one additional year.

 Several countries, including The Bahamas, Benin, Chad, and Jamaica, have said they will contribute troops to the Kenya-led MSS mission, with 2,500 total pledged.
 President Luis Abinader of the Dominican Republic, which shares an island with Haiti, called on countries to fulfill this commitment, noting the need to improve Haiti’s current security situation in order to facilitate long-awaited elections that are planned for February 2026.